pactflow/terraform-provider-pact/docs/resources/token.md

 # Token Resource

-This resource manages the lifecycle of an _API Token_.
+This resource manages the lifecycle of the _API Token_ of the current user.
 A Token can be used to make API calls to the Pactflow platform.

-!> **It is highly recommended that this resource only be used to import existing tokens, and not be used to update existing tokens - you are likely to end up locking yourself out this way**
+!> **It is highly recommended that this resource only be used to import existing tokens, and not be used to update existing tokens - you are likely to end up locking yourself out this way.
+This feature should not be used by most customers**

+## Compatibility

--> This is currently only supported for the Pactflow.io platform.
+-> This feature is only available for the Pactflow platform.

 ## Example Usage